raeleus/skin-composer/README.md

 * Added 9-Patch Editor.
 See Project >> Drawables >> Create 9-Patch.
 * Fixed crash bug when adding a drawable after creating a custom drawable.
+* Fixed crash bug when saving a project with relative paths and a FreeType font with no custom serializer.

 ### Contact ###